merhmerh/sv-iconify/README.md

 ## Limitations

-- Excludes all emojis iconsets from Iconify due to their large size.
+- Emojis iconsets is not available due to their large size.

 ## Installation